simonangel-fong/Django_Simple_CRUD/README.md

-# django-ec2-bash-deploy
+# demoProj

-A project to deploy a django on AWS EC2 using bash script
+A demo project of django app.

-## Prerequisite

-1. Create django project
-2. Freeze requirements.txt
-3. Bash script